Olympics: Netherlands' Sifan Hassan wins women's marathon – DW – 08/11/2024

 Kenya's Hellen Obiri came third at 2:23:10, marking a personal best for the runner.

-Kenyan athlete Sharon Lokedi also set a personal best at 4th place and Ethiopia's Amane Beriso Shankule took fifth place.
+Kenyan athlete Sharon Lokedi also set a personal best in fourth place, and Ethiopia's Amane Beriso Shankule took fifth place.

 The Tokyo Olympic champion, Peres Jepchirchir of Kenya, was with the leading group until 33 kilometers into the route, when she slipped back, finishing 15th.